johnkommas/Corgres/README.md

-# Excel ETL for Softone ERP
+# Softone ERP Excel Formatter

 An application to process Excel files for the Softone ERP system by rearranging columns to fit the required format.